 2.4 Testing, Shipping, and Acceptance

-The MVTX Stave and RU Testing, Shipping, Acceptance/Detector Construction are the responsibility of LBNL and UT-Austin, respectively.
-The MVTX stave and RU production will be carried out at CERN under the supervision of the ALICE ITS technical staff there.
-Any quality problems identified will be resolved by consulting with the ALICE ITS upgrade project manager, and sPHENIX project management at BNL and LBNL.
+The ITS Stave and RU Testing, Shipping, Acceptance/Detector Construction are the responsibility of LBNL and UT-Austin, respectively.
+The ITS stave and RU production will be carried out at CERN under the supervision of the ALICE ITS technical staff there.
+Any quality problems identified will be resolved by consulting with the ALICE ITS upgrade project manager, and silicon experts at BNL and LBNL.

 The ALICE/CERN Team, which is responsible for the construction of the Inner Barrel for the ALICE ITS Upgrade, will